How to Bottle and Flavor Kombucha

 Step 1.
 Remove and store your scoby

 Remove the scoby from the 1 gallon jar and place in a clean container.
-Pour out ~1 to 1.5 cups of kombucha and into the container with the scoby and cover with fermenting cloth.
+Pour 1 to 1.5 cups of kombucha into the container with the scoby and cover with fermenting cloth.
 This will serve as your starter tea and culture for your next batch.

 Step 2.
 Flavoring kombucha

-If you are choosing to flavor your kombucha, add now.
+If you are choosing to flavor your kombucha, add now to any airtight bottle or jar.
 You can use your favorite combination of fruits (raw or frozen), herbs or juice.
 Always be sure any flavoring is 100% natural with no additives.
 You can create any blend you wish!

 Visit https://joshuatreekombucha.com/blogs/recipes to try some of our favorite recipes!

 Step 3.
 Pour kombucha into airtight bottle or jar

 Using a funnel, pour your fermented kombucha into your airtight bottle or jar.
 Make sure to leave 1.5 inches of head space to avoid pressure build up.